Mento1oS/CarList/README.md

 # Car rent service using RapidApi

+https://car-list-omega.vercel.app/ - here you can find its deployed version

 Here you can benefit from SSR filtering the car list any way you want to

 Full compatibility of tailwind and headless UI